Ontology (ONT) Price Tops $0.16 on Exchanges

-Ontology (ONT) traded 1.1% lower against the dollar during the one day period ending at 11:00 AM ET on September 15th.
-One Ontology coin can currently be bought for about $0.16 or 0.00000609 BTC on major cryptocurrency exchanges.
-Ontology has a market cap of $140.07 million and $5.83 million worth of Ontology was traded on exchanges in the last 24 hours.
-During the last week, Ontology has traded down 2.9% against the dollar.
+Ontology (ONT) traded 0.9% lower against the dollar during the 24-hour period ending at 0:00 AM E.T. on September 16th.
+Ontology has a market capitalization of $143.79 million and approximately $11.00 million worth of Ontology was traded on exchanges in the last 24 hours.
+Over the last week, Ontology has traded 5.5% higher against the dollar.
+One Ontology coin can currently be purchased for $0.16 or 0.00000619 BTC on popular cryptocurrency exchanges.

 Ontology (CRYPTO:ONT) is a proof-of-stake (PoS) coin that uses the VBFT hashing algorithm.
-Its launch date was November 27th, 2017.
+Its genesis date was November 27th, 2017.
 Ontology’s total supply is 1,000,000,000 coins and its circulating supply is 875,249,524 coins.
+The official message board for Ontology is medium.com/ontologynetwork.
 The Reddit community for Ontology is https://reddit.com/r/ontologynetwork and the currency’s Github account can be viewed here.
-The official message board for Ontology is medium.com/ontologynetwork.
+Ontology’s official website is ont.io.
 Ontology’s official Twitter account is @ontologynetwork and its Facebook page is accessible here.
-The official website for Ontology is ont.io.

 Ontology is a blockchain platform that aims to provide an infrastructure for the development of decentralized applications (dapps) and the integration of various digital systems.
 It uses a dual token model that consists of the ONT token and the ONG token.
 The ONT token is the main token used on the Ontology platform, while the ONG token is used to pay for transaction fees and network usage.